 3. Push yourself outside your comfort zone.
 We understand the process of looking for a roommate can be challenging, and even a little uncomfortable.
 We encourage you to embrace this process for all that it represents about your transition to life in college.
 Don’t just accept the first roommate request you receive; actively engage in conversations with multiple roommates to see who will be the best fit for you.
 Also, once you have found a roommate, let others you have been talking with know you have found someone else.
 One final tip here: don’t live with a friend.
 We won’t stop you from doing this, but we would encourage you to trust our experience when we say that it rarely works to live with someone you know.

 5. Roommate matches must be completely mutual to be valid.
 Anyone you request as a roommate must confirm this request to be valid, and vice versa.
 You can see all requests you have sent or received and the status of that match on the roommate search page.

-7. Talk to potential roommates about where you want to live.
+6. Talk to potential roommates about where you want to live.
 If you want to be in a two bedroom aprtment, and your potential roommate wants to be in a double with a shared bath, that is a sign of a roommate match that may not work out.